Help Center

 • Wrong repo — Verify github_owner and github_repo match your actual repo

-• File paths changed — If you renamed or moved files, update skill_file_path or full_package_paths
+• File paths changed — If you renamed or moved files, update full_skill_path

 • Insufficient permissions — Token needs at least Contents: Read-only access to the repo